HardikNickam/virtual-paint/README.md

 Features

-Virtual canvas with a variety of brush options, colors, and textures.
+1.Virtual canvas with a variety of brush options, colors, and textures.
-Intuitive and user-friendly interface for a seamless painting experience.
+2.Intuitive and user-friendly interface for a seamless painting experience.
-Erase functionality for easy correction of mistakes.
+3.Erase functionality for easy correction of mistakes.